Britain says 'long way to go' for Iran nuclear deal

 VIENNA Six world powers and Iran have a "long way to go" if they are to succeed in reaching a nuclear agreement by a deadline of next Monday, British Foreign Secretary Philip Hammond said.

-Hammond, speaking after arriving in Vienna where the talks are taking place, said Iran must show more flexibility in the negotiations on the country's disputed nuclear program.
+Hammond, speaking after arriving in Vienna where the talks are taking place, said Iran must show more flexibility in the negotiations on the country's disputed nuclear programme.

 "In return we are prepared to show some flexibility," he told reporters.
 "We are all determined to make some progress but these are very difficult, technically complex, matters.
 We have got a long way to go if we are going to get to a deal before the deadline on Monday."